Jellyyz/Floyd-Steinberg-Dithering-Hardware-Accelerator/Proposal/README.md

 - As mentioned previously, the server can be hosted locally for the scope of this project as-is, especially as a means of saving a consistent amount of money as opposed to hosting on a commercial  cloud platform such as AWS or GCP.
 For large scale implementation, we of course cannot rely on local servers, but this simplifies our testing requirements with a small sample set of users and devices to work with.

-- The MCU will require $12 \text{ mA}$ of current and anywhere between $3 \text{-}3.3 \text{ V}$ continuously for operation [[2](#2)], defined in the Power Subsystem how it will be delivered.
+- The MCU will require 12 mA of current and anywhere between 3-3.3V continuously for operation [[2](#2)], defined in the Power Subsystem how it will be delivered.
 The local server, being hosted a computer, will require power delivered through a commercial power adapter supply (i.e., laptop being powered by a laptop charger), however, we allow this to be hidden from view for the user.

 ### Imaging Subsystem